A Reinforcement Learning Framework for Some Singular Stochastic Control Problems: q-Learning Algorithms and Numerical Examples

 \subsection{An infinite-horizon example with known control cost}

 We present a simple infinite horizon example where the control cost is known and the closed-form solution is available.

+The example here is a simplification of the irreversible reinsurance problem in \cite{yan2022irreversible}, which studies a much more complex problem.
+We focus on such a simple example to better illustrate the implementation and effectiveness of our RL framework.
 Suppose that $\mu,\sigma,c$ are constant and $H(x,t,y)=e^{ax}$ with constant $a>0,\beta>\mu a+\frac{1}{2}\sigma^{2}a^{2}$.
 The latter constraint is needed to ensure the finite value of the uncontrolled objective value.
 Assume that the model parameters $a,\mu$ and $\sigma$ are unknown.
 The HJB variational inequality can be written as

 The general solution in the waiting region has the following form:

 where

 By the boundary condition $\lim\limits_{x\rightarrow-\infty}V(x)=0$ and the fact that $\lambda_{1}<0<a<\lambda_{2}$, we have $C_{1}=0$ and